sardariuss/carlson_protocol/README.md

 - Fix initial contest multiplier: 0.5 shall decrease the more tokens are locked with the first ballot
 - The protocol canister shall be the owner of the ledger canister
 - Be able to order the votes by date, popularity or hotness.
 Be able to filter them by tag.
-- Add reward for users who suggest votes
+- Add reward for users who open new votes
 - Remove prints in LockScheduler.mo
 - Add votes unit tests
-- If a transfer fails, it is added to the map of failed transfers, but its origin is lost
-- Investigate if all the scenarios involving async calls could not leave an intermediate state (e.g. payement done but ballot not added)

-### REFAC
+### Misc improvements
-- could do a RAII like transfer function (with_transfer(callback)) that leaves a trace if a transfer succeed but callback fails
-- could use a MapUpdated function so one only need a single map for ballots and deposits while stile being able to split the responsabilities
+- Review DepositScheduler and LockScheduler modules: separate responsabilities (lock/unlock, map of hot linked elements, creation of deposits subaccounts)